Five-Prayers/five-prayers-android/README.md

 * Switches Adhan to Silent by pressing down volume button
 * Automatically turn the phone to 'no disturb' mode after Adhan
 * Month Prayer times table
-* Qibla direction compass from [Android Qibla Direction](https://github.com/hassaanjamil/hj-android-lib-qibla-direction)
+* Qibla direction compass from [Compass Qibla Project](https://github.com/derysudrajat/compass-qibla)
 * Quran (Please consider this open-source project if your are looking for more features [Quran Android](https://github.com/quran/quran_android))
+* Quran Reading Schedule
-* Daily Ayah notification
+* Daily Ayah notifications
+* Daily Invocations
 * 99 Names of God
 * Multiple Home Screen Widgets
 * Weather information in Clock Widget (Go to OpenWeatherMap and sign up for free.
 It may take a while before the API-Key is activated!)